SeattleSal/budget-tracker/README.md

 ## Description
 This application is a budget tracker for users to track their expenses and deposits whether online or offline.
 When entering transaction offline, the transactions will populate the total when brought back online.

 For this assignment, the front end code `Develop` folder was provided and I created the db.js file to capture transactions offline.
-Also, I added a clear budget button and functionality.

 ## Links
 * Live Website: https://seattlesal-budget-tracker.herokuapp.com/